by Dr. Lawrence Wilson

 NOTE: This article supercedes and updates other advice and warnings on this website about the dangers of bone broth.

-At this time, (December 2017) we only recommend beef bone broth – about 1 cup twice a week.
-Ideally, use bones from meat that has been raised naturally – organic or free-range beef.
+The exception is a little beef bone broth, up to one cup three times per week.
+Ideally, use bones from a cow that has been raised naturally – organic or free-ranged beef.
 This appears to be safe.

 The best method is to make it yourself.
 Add some water to some beef bones, preferably from natural, range-fed beef cows.

-Bring it to a boil and then simmer it.
+2. Regular cooking.
+Bring it to a boil and then simmer it for 3-4 hours.
 Only cook it for 3-4 hours.
 Do not cook it overnight, as many people recommend.
 This is too much.

 You can also buy beef bone broth ready made, although it is often overcooked.